School/College: College of Health Sciences

 The M.S. in Occupational Therapy Program admits students on the basis of a competitive application process.
 Students are accepted into the program once per year in Spring and begin professional coursework in the following Fall.

 In addtion to Graduate School requirements, applicants must meet these departmental requirements to be considered for admission to the program.

-- An undergraduate degree completed by the end of the 2014-2015 Spring semester from an accredited institution with an overall cumulative grade point average (GPA) of a 3.0 (on a 4.0 scale).
+- An undergraduate degree completed by the end of the Spring semester of the year prior to beginning the OT Program, from an accredited institution, with an overall cumulative grade point average (GPA) of a 3.0 (on a 4.0 scale).

-- Six prerequisite courses with a minimum grade point average of 3.0 (on a 4.0 scale):
+- Six prerequisite courses, to be completed by end of Fall semester of the year prior to beginning the OT Program, with a minimum grade point average of 3.0 (on a 4.0 scale):

 - Human Anatomy (3-4 cr)*